iqis/iqis/content/vitae.md

 #### R.H.
 Smith School of Business, University of Maryland
 Graduate Assistant / College Park, MD / Sep 2016 - Apr 2017

-- Proctor and grade undergraduate exams
-- Tutor undergraduate student on statistics and R programming

 #### CR Snow Brewery
 CRM Analyst / Shanghai, China / Jan - Dec 2015

-- Query, clean, and model with sales data for customer retention, segmentation, and lifetime value
-- Serve as a data-driven advisor on DM, SMS, loyalty program, and other customer outreach initiatives
-- Make and deliver competitive profile and benchmark in industry analysis

 #### Toyota Motors (China) Investment Company
 Marketing Research Associate / Beijing, China / Aug - Dec 2014

-- Gather, compile and analyze automotive market trends from public and proprietary sources
-- Interactive dashboards with Excel and VBA; Conjoint analysis on consumer survey data

 #### RAPP, Omnicom Group
 Account Service Intern / Shanghai, China / Feb - July 2012

-- Manage project calendar and timesheet; conduct creative production briefing
-- Monitor and report on account performance
-- Learned and used R for data exploration and preprocessing

 ***